Berg0162/Zwift-Control/README.md

 # Zwift-Control
-Simple Zwift BLE Remote Control with only 2 buttons
+Simple Zwift game BLE Remote Control with only 2 buttons

 ## Versions for 2 different SOC's:
 - ESP32 with H2Zero's NimBLE library